 At the end of the course students will also acquire:

 1. Ability to communicate effectively in relation to the context, use sources and aids of various kinds, use critical thinking, process and evaluate information, argue

 2. Ability to identify one's own abilities, ability to concentrate, critical reflection on a task, management of complexity, autonomy in making decisions and carrying out a task.

 3. Ability to develop one's imagination and creativity, strategic thinking.

 The exercises will have the aim of helping the student to apply in practice what has been learned on a theoretical level.
-These activities will allow attending students to acquire an OPEN BADGE which will certify participation in a course aimed at acquiring soft skills relating to the following key competencies: functional literacy (advanced level); personal (basic level); social (basic level); learning to learn (basic level); project creation (basic level).
+These activities will allow attending students to acquire an OPEN BADGE which will certify participation in a course aimed at acquiring soft skills relating to the following key competencies: functional literacy (advanced level); personal (advanced level); social (advanced level); learning to learn (basic level); project creation (basic level).